 Instructions

-- In a medium-sized bowl, using a hand mixer, cream together the softened butter and ¼ cup of the sugar on medium-high speed until light and fluffy, about 1 minute.
+- In a medium bowl, use a hand mixer to cream the softened butter and 1/4 cup of sugar on medium-high speed until light and fluffy, about 1 minute.

-- Roll the dough into 1 ½-inch round balls, then roll in the remaining tablespoon of sugar.
-Place 2-inches apart on baking sheet.
+- Roll the dough into 1 1/2-inch balls, then coat each ball by rolling it in the remaining tablespoon of sugar.
+Place the balls 2 inches apart on the prepared baking sheet.

 Notes